As Christians, we know that we should be reading God’s Word daily, but even as adults, we struggle with this. Anyone else?? I know I do sometimes!

-We all know kids thrive on bright colorful images and associating pictures with words/phrases.
+We all know kids thrive on bright colorful images and associate pictures with words/phrases.
 And it just makes it fun for them, where they will BEG to read the Bible!
 YES!

 For us personally, when I’m reading stories with our daughter one on one throughout the day, or for our nightly devotional, we use our favorite storybook Bible to help her understand it better!!

-Check out this post on these some BEAUTIFUL illustrated storybook bibles your kids will love!
+Check out this post on some of our favorite illustrated storybook bibles your kids will love!

 2. Start Reading The Bible With Your Kids Everyday